 Beyond the direct financial costs, bankruptcy carries several indirect costs that can have a significant impact on your life and livelihood:

-As a bankrupt, you must obtain permission from your PTIB before travelling overseas.
-This can affect both personal travel and business-related trips.
-Processing travel applications takes time, and last-minute travel may not be approved.
+• Travel Restrictions: You must obtain permission from your PTIB before traveling overseas.
+This can hinder both personal and business-related travel, and last-minute trips may not be approved.

-Your bankruptcy is recorded on the public Insolvency Register and will affect your credit standing for years.
-During bankruptcy and for some time after discharge, obtaining credit, loans, or even basic banking services can be difficult.
-Rebuilding your credit reputation takes sustained effort and time.
+• Credit Rating: Your bankruptcy is recorded on the public Insolvency Register and will severely impact your credit standing.
+Obtaining loans, credit, or even basic banking services can be difficult for years, even post-discharge.

 Frequently Asked Questions